-The first of these is the introduction of loyalty leave, which will see Randstad team members receive an extra day of leave for every year of service up to five years, meaning long-term employees can enjoy up to a full additional working week of leave annually.
+The first of these is the introduction of loyalty leave, which will see Randstad team members receive an extra day of rest for every year of service for up to five years.
+It means long-term employees can enjoy up to a whole additional working week of leave annually.

-I’d like to note that these additional days do not accrue as traditional leave does, but rather reset with every individual team member’s work anniversary.
-This is an important detail as it provides a way of encouraging staff to actually take advantage of and enjoy their additional leave, rather than allowing it to sit unused.
-All too often, I see companies with generous leave packages, whose staff fear taking said leave because of concerns doing so will either set them back or result in the view that they somehow lack dedication to their job.
+I often see companies with generous leave packages whose staff fear taking said leave because of concerns.
+Doing so will either set them back or result in the view that they somehow lack dedication to their job.

-If you would like to find out more about what it’s like to work at Randstad click here.
+If you want to learn more about what it’s like to work at Randstad, click the link below.